phetsims/rosetta/doc/implementation-notes.md

 (`/phet-info/ide/idea/phet-idea-codestyle.xml`) to work on Rosetta.
 Students can get any JetBrains IDE for free using their CU credentials.
-PhET employees can get IntelliJ Idea and WebStorm, but I'm not sure whether they can get the other JetBrains IDE's.
+PhET employees can get IntelliJ Idea and WebStorm, but I'm not sure whether they can get the other JetBrains IDEs.

 Adhering to PhET's code style is a must.
 The best way to do that is to use a JetBrains IDE with the PhET code style mentioned above.
 I would